rafael2k/ppkb-layouts/README.md

 Edit the `PKGBUILD` and insert `'pinephone-keyboard-full.patch'` in the `# PinePhone Patches` section.

-Optionally, but highly suggested, edit the config file and set `CONFIG_KEYBOARD_PINEPHONE=m` which will make the driver a loadable module, allowing you to change it at any time without having to recompile the entire kernel.
+Optionally, edit the `config` file and set `CONFIG_KEYBOARD_PINEPHONE=m` which will make the driver a loadable module, allowing you to change it at any time without having to recompile the entire kernel.
+In the same file you may also edit the line `CONFIG_LOCALVERSION="-danctnix"` to change the appended version name to something else, allowing you to easily identify that your own custom kernel is being used and not the default one.

-If you cross-compile, replace each invocation of `make` in the PKGBUILD with `make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-` and `strip` with `aarch64-linux-gnu-strip`.
-Also execute `export CARCH=aarch64`.
+If you cross-compile, execute `export CARCH=aarch64 ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-` first.
 Then use the following lines.
-If you compile on the PinePhone itself, you can use `makepkg -si` instead of `makepkg -s` which will compile and also install it, allowing you to skip the following pacman commands.
+If you compile on the PinePhone itself, you can use `makepkg -si` instead of `makepkg -s` which will compile and also install it, allowing you to skip the pacman commands at the end of this section.

 ```
 makepkg -g >> PKGBUILD
 makepkg -s
 ```

 Compiling could take a while.
-Once done, if you compiled on a different device, move the following two files to the PinePhone and `cd` to where you put them.
-Then install with pacman:
+Once done, if you compiled on a different device, move the following file from the directory you are in to the PinePhone.
+Then install it on the PinePhone with pacman:

 ```
-sudo pacman -U ./linux-megi-5.18.7-1-aarch64.pkg.tar.zst
-sudo pacman -U ./linux-megi-headers-5.18.7-1-aarch64.pkg.tar.zst
+sudo pacman -U ~/linux-megi-5.18.7-1-aarch64.pkg.tar.zst
 ```

 Reboot and you will be running your own custom kernel with a custom keyboard layout!
-One that you can edit without having to re-compile the entire kernel!
-See the next section for how to edit the driver once it’s installed as a loadable module.
-Modifying the kernel requires you to compile each new kernel version yourself as well though, as updating to a new version your distro provides will of course include the default driver again.
+Modifying the kernel requires you to compile each new kernel version yourself since updating to a new version your distro provides will of course include the default driver again.

 #### As a Module